 - Next, use your hands to form a round loaf with the dough.
-Wrap this loaf tightly in tin foil, and place in the steamer for 45 minutes, flipping halfway through.
+Wrap this loaf tightly in tin foil, and place in the steamer with the seam down for 45 minutes.

-- Pour the glaze over the ham, use a knife to slice 3 not-too-deep cuts into the top of the ham (optional) and bake, uncovered, for 10 - 15 minutes.
+- Grease a small baking dish and when the timer goes off, carefully remove the roast from the tin foil, flip it upside-down, and place it in the baking dish.
+Pour 1/2 the glaze over the ham, use a knife to slice 3 not-too-deep cuts into the top of the ham (optional) and bake, uncovered, for 30 more minutes.

-You can make and steam the seitan a day or two ahead of time, but I would wait until just before serving to glaze and bake.
+You can make this roast a day or two ahead of time.
+Just reheat, wrapped in foil, in the oven at 300F for 20 minutes.
 Leftovers freeze well for up to a month.

 This vegan ham is A-MAZING fried up in a skillet the next morning for breakfast.
 Pair it with a tofu scramble and homefries OR make a killer vegan breakfast sandwich.
-You can even throw it in a tofu quiche or make vegan ham & cheddar hot pockets...ohhhhh.
+You can even throw it in a tofu quiche or make vegan ham & cheddar hot pockets...ohhhhh, the possibilities!

 And speaking of equipment, we use this electric steamer to make most of our seitan recipes.
 If you’re working with limited counter space (we hear ya there!), these bamboo steamers can also be a great option!
 Of course, you can use whatever steaming basket you have on hand; even a colander placed over a large pot of boiling water and covered works!